 3.2 Formal care use regression tree

-By generating a total of 35 nodes and 19 terminal nodes CHAID correctly classified 28,870 (99.9%) as not receiving formal care and 133 (9.1%) as receiving d care, with an overall risk of misclassification of 4.5%.
+By generating a total of 35 nodes and 19 terminal nodes CHAID correctly classified 28,870 (99.9%) as not receiving formal care and 133 (9.1%) as receiving care, with an overall risk of misclassification of 4.5%.
 The risk remained almost the same (4.6%) after 10 fold cross-validation.

-The primary predictor of receiving formal care was limitations in ADL and IADL.
+The primary predictor of receiving formal care was limitation in ADL and IADL.
 Among those with moderate to severe functional limitations 57% received formal care.
 The proportion receiving formal care dropped to 22.4% among those with mild limitation.
-When need was quantified further, not having a partner best predicted receipt of formal care for those with ADL limitations, whether these were mild moderate, or severe.
+When need was quantified further, not having a partner best predicted receipt of formal care for those with ADL limitations, whether these were mild, moderate, or severe.
 Among the moderate to severely limited group, 39.5% of those with a partner received formal care compared with 76.4% of those with no partner.
 Comparable proportions for the mild limitation group were 15.5% and 29.9%, respectively.
 Further dissecting each of the categories thus far (i.e. beyond partner status) identified the following as predictors for formal care: SRH (for moderate/severe ADL limitation+ partner: 32.2% in good SRH received care vs 50.0% in the poor SRH group), living arrangement + SRH for the mild limitation with no partner group, and SRH + age for mild limitation with partner group.

 Among those with no functional limitations (89.9%), only 2.4% received formal care.
 This allocation of formal care was predicted best by age (45-64 Y– 1.6%, 65-74 Y– 2.6%, 75+ Y– 5.5%).
 Among those less than age 75 years, SRH and family-related variables such as partner status and living arrangement were important predictors, whereas in the older than 75 group, self-reported depression also played a role.
 Sex, that is, being a man or a woman, was not a branch point for formal care.